FahadMKhan/Boardgame/Jenkins-pipeline-email-notification-steps.md

 ### Steps for Our Pipeline to Receive Email Notifications

 Now we will write the steps for our Pipeline for us to receive the email notifications.
-We will attach `Trivy report`.
-We already have "trivy-image-report.html" in our "Docker Image Scan" step.
-So copy the "trivy-image-report.html" and paste it in "attachmentsPattern: 'trivy-image-report.html'"
+We will attach `Trivy report` that we already have in our "Docker Image Scan" step by the name: "trivy-image-report.html".
+Copy the "trivy-image-report.html" and paste it in "attachmentsPattern: 'trivy-image-report.html'"

 **Ensure the `post` section starts at the same indentation level as the `pipeline` declaration to correctly configure the email notifications.**